 Alcatraz Ticket, Chinatown Walking Tour, and Cable Car Ticket

-This ticket is an all in one way to see some really neat locations in San Francisco.
-It might be a good idea to get this if you were unable to get Alcatraz tickets on the their homepage.
+This ticket is an all-in-one way to see some really neat locations in San Francisco.
+It might be a good idea to get this if you were unable to get Alcatraz tickets on their homepage.

 Enjoy Your Time In San Francisco